 These melt-in-your-mouth chocolate chip scones are tender and moist with deliciously crumbly edges.
 If you want to eat chocolate chip cookies for breakfast, this chocolate chip scone recipe is definitely the answer.

 Let’s make chocolate chip scones!
 Or, as I like to call them, crispy chocolate chip cookies masquerading as scones.
 I swear, these really do taste like chocolate chip cookies.
 And if you’re craving brownies, here are my chocolate scones.

 Scones are one of my favorite pastries.
-I use the same master scone recipe for a variety of flavors including blueberry scones, cinnamon scones, and cranberry orange scones.
+I use the same master scones recipe for a variety of flavors including blueberry scones, ham and cheese scones, cinnamon scones, and cranberry orange scones.
 If you find a base recipe you love, why look further?
 I do the same with my vanilla cupcakes.
 From that base recipe, I created chai latte cupcakes, confetti cupcakes, and even mimosa cupcakes.
 Sky’s the limit!

 My careful scone formula promises the best flavor and texture.
 Using a handful of basic ingredients like flour, butter, and sugar, you can create a decadent breakfast pastry comparable to (or even better than!) most bakeries.

 - Dozens of chocolate chips in each bite (like having chocolate chip cookies for breakfast!)